enino84/Data-Engineering-Data-Factory-Azure-Functions-Blob-Storage/README.md

 To facilitate the task at hand, I first created a resource group named "loka" that contains all the required services.
 Within this resource group, I created three containers:

-- `lokadatacopied` is used to emulate the data source and holds the JSON files provided by the user from the `s3://de-tech-assessment-2022` endpoint.
+- `lokadatacopied` is used to emulate the data source and holds the JSON files provided by you from the `s3://de-tech-assessment-2022` endpoint.

 - `lokadata` is used to copy the files from the `lokadatacopied` container.
-This container is filled by the "Copy - Blob to Blob" process, which emulates the process of copying data from a remote host, such as the s3 service to which I did not have access.
+This container is filled by the "Copy - Blob to Blob" process, which emulates the process of copying data from a remote host.

 - `lokadataprocessed` stores the results of executing an Azure Function named `TimerTriggerProcessEvent`.
 This function formats the JSON files into a tabular format suitable for storage in a relational database, or data warehouse.
 The `TimerTriggerProcessEvent` function is based on two Python files: `__init__.py` and `process_events.py`.
 The `__init__.py` file contains the main function, which is as follows:

 ```python
 import logging